darel919/dspeak2-sfu/README.md

-# dspeak Backend - MediaSoup WebSocket Handler
+# dspeak Backend Handler
+This is a repository for [dspeak,](https://github.com/darel919/dspeak2 "dspeak") peer-to-peer application backend.
+This backend will handle room creation, SFUs, Sockets, etc.

 This document explains the implementation and usage of the MediaSoup-powered WebSocket handler in `dspeak/socket.ts`.